-This can be done with a connector to Microsoft Active Directory, but in this case they just entered it by hand.
+This can be done automatically by integrating Bitrix24 and Microsoft Active Directory, but in this case they just entered it manually.

-3. Create the necessary groups for task assignment, invite members, develop and introduce regulations together with consultants, conduct mini-training.
+3. Create the necessary workgroups for task assignment, invite members, develop and introduce regulations together with consultants, conduct mini-training.

-Almost all clients request for "training" at the start.
+Almost all our clients request for "training" at the start.
 We kindly agree, name our price, and begin the process.
 A week later (sometimes after the first training session) it turns out that there was no need for a training in the first place.
-The most enthusiastic employees already understand how to work with the system and cheerfully poke at all the buttons; the not-so enthusiastic employees are relaxed but react to the boss's orders with an obedient jog.
+The most enthusiastic employees already understand how to work with the system and cheerfully poke at all the buttons.
+In no time, everyone understands how to work with the system.

-Our Conclusion from this: The basic functionality of Bitrix24 can be learned almost “immediately", but the development of regulations and automation of business processes requires external experts.
+Our Conclusion from this: The basic functionality of Bitrix24 can be learned almost “immediately", but the development of regulations and automation of business workflows requires external experts.

-4. CRM configuration for plant managers and the dealers’ managers.
+4. CRM configuration for factory managers and the dealers’ managers.

-Aside from the employees of the plant itself, Dealer’s Managers and distributors are also registered and work in the CRM portal.
-They have slightly different access rights and very different prices.
+Aside from the employees of the factory itself, dealers' managers and distributors are also registered in and work in the CRM.
+They have slightly different access permissions and very different prices.

-In cloud Bitrix24, there is no way to prohibit a user from changing a deal stage.
-In this case, we introduced a regulation.
+In Bitrix24 cloud, there is no way to restrict a user from changing a deal stage.
+We implemented this custom feature - we introduced a regulation.

-If it is important to prohibit such actions, we recommend using Business processes in the Feed or in Lists.
+If it is important to restrict such actions, we recommend using Bitrix24 workflows in the feed or in Lists.